ESBTOM19/Anti-Money-Laundering-detection-and-Analysis-pipeline/README.md

 Credit risk modeling

-FinTech product compliance analytics
+FinTech compliance analytics

+Research Relevance:
-From a research standpoint, it’s a stepping stone toward explainable AI in financial systems — ensuring that predictive models remain transparent, auditable, and ethically grounded.
+A step toward explainable AI in finance, ensuring models remain transparent, auditable, and ethically grounded.

 Future Improvements

-Integration of graph-based anomaly detection to detect hidden relationships between entities.
+Integration of graph-based anomaly detection for hidden entity relationships

-Addition of streaming analytics (Kafka / Spark) for real-time monitoring.
+Addition of streaming analytics (Kafka / Spark) for real-time monitoring

-Incorporation of NLP for textual alert descriptions.
+Incorporation of NLP for textual alert descriptions

-Use of SHAP or LIME for advanced interpretability.
+Use of SHAP or LIME for advanced interpretability

-Financial calibration against expected monetary loss using weighted misclassification costs.
+Financial calibration using weighted misclassification costs

+Data Ethics and Privacy

+All data are synthetic and fully anonymized, ensuring zero exposure of real client information.

+The project complies with:

+GDPR principles

+FATF Recommendation 15 (technology and privacy)

+AI ethics guidelines on fairness and transparency

+It advocates for human-in-the-loop oversight, bias detection, and ethical model auditing — promoting accountability across the machine learning lifecycle.